 So, the Symptoms of a UTI in seniors say how important it is to prevent and treat it.
 The signs can be quite dangerous if UTI is left untreated.
-And to top off everything, UTI can even be a cause of sudden death.
+And to top off everything, UTIs can even be a cause of sudden death.

 So, what to do to prevent UTIs in the elderly?
 That is a whole different world of concept.
 Keep an eye on our website to read about UTI prevention.

-But for now, it is vital that caregivers take UTI seriously.
+But for now, it is vital that caregivers take UTIs seriously.
 The symptoms can range from low to high fever.
 And there can be some more dangerous symptoms of UTI as well.
 Most importantly, remember to consider more than one symptom before considering UTI treatment.

 How to prevent falls in the elderly with dementia?